juniorrobot/chef-goapp/README.md

       "test_url": "/",
       "env": {
         "PORT": 80,
-        "or_whatever": "you want in env.properties"
+        "or_whatever": "you want in YOUR_APPLICATION_NAME.properties"
       },
       "config": ["other"]
     }